Grötvik – a culture and activity gem

 A paradise for climbers and wakeboarders

 If you continue past the harbour, you will arrive at Bastaskärsbrottet, also called the coal quarry as there has previously been a layer of coal under the water.
 If you like fast-paced and adventurous activities, this is an absolute must for you.
 Halmstad Wakepark is home to a popular cable park for wakeboarding and a natural meeting venue for people of all ages.
 Even if you have some hesitation about trying wakeboarding yourself, it can be almost as much fun to participate as a spectator.
 In the vicinity of Halmstad Wakepark there are also several rock climbing paths of a variety of difficulty for those with their own equipment.
-Contact the Halmstad Klätterklubb/ HalmstadRock Climbing Club for more information.
+Contact the Halmstad Klätterklubb/ HalmstadRock Climbing Club External link, opens in new window. for more information.

 Hiking trails, kayaking and surfing

 Thanks to the rocky coast, the waves from Kattegat are broken in such a way that makes Grötvik an excellent place for all types of water sport activities.
 Days with big waves create challenges for those on a surfboard, while calm days are suitable for gliding along with a kayak.
-Directly adjacent to Grötvik and Spritkullen is the aeolian sand Eketånga Nature Reserve (Swe), an area shared by mushroom pickers and trail runners.
+Directly adjacent to Grötvik and Spritkullen is the aeolian sand Eketånga Nature Reserve (Swe), External link, opens in new window. an area shared by mushroom pickers and trail runners.

 Bicyclists and hikers are often glimpsed in Grötvik as Halmstad’s perhaps most beautiful hiking trail runs through the whole of Grötvik, the 18 km Prince Bertil’s trail.
 Lace-up your most comfortable walking shoes or pump up your bike tires and explore – a Grötvik that surprises!